hstreamdb/docs-next/docs/platform/create-views-in-platform.md

-# Creating Materialized Views in HStream Platform
+# Create and Manage Materialized Views

-This page describes how to create materialized views in HStream Platform.
+This page describes how to create and manage materialized views in HStream Platform.

 ## Create a view